 If you received an mRNA vaccine (Pfizer BioNTech or Moderna) as your first dose, you will be offered an mRNA vaccine as your second dose.
 It is preferred that you receive the same type of vaccine as you had the first time, unless it’s not readily available or unknown, in which case it’s ok to receive the other type of mRNA vaccine.
 Both are equally safe and effective.

-All vaccines approved for use in Canada equally and effectively reduce hospitalization and serious illness, and all are almost 100% effective in preventing death from COVID-19.
+All vaccines approved for use in Canada effectively reduce hospitalization and serious illness, and all are almost 100% effective in preventing death from COVID-19.

 The important point is that you shouldn’t wait to get vaccinated with two doses for full protection.
 New virus variants are emerging that are causing more cases, hospitalizations and deaths, and mass vaccination is the only way to stop this.

-Even with vaccines showing lower effectiveness against certain strains, the manufacturers are creating new versions of their vaccines to work better against these new variants, so that you can probably get booster doses in the future which will be effective in the months and years to come.
+Even with vaccines showing lower effectiveness against certain strains, the manufacturers are creating new versions of their vaccines to work better against these new variants, so that you can probably get booster doses in the future which will be effective in the months to come.
+One possibility is vaccines may be “mixed and matched”, so that people could have one jab that elicits a stronger cellular response and one that produces a higher antibody count.

 For Pfizer-BioNTech, Moderna and AstraZeneca, two doses are needed because the first dose “primes” your body’s immune response: your body learns to make antibodies to fight COVID-19.
 The second dose “boosts” it for a stronger and longer-lasting immunity.
 Both doses are needed to provide full immunity.